JetBrains/Qodana/topics/dotnet-draft.md

   Ultimate Plus [licenses](pricing.md), and available as a native solution and the `%qp-linter%` Docker image,
 * %qp-co% is based on ReSharper, licensed under the Community license, and available as the `%qp-co-linter%` Docker image.

-To see the list features supported by these linters, you can navigate to the [](#dotnet-feature-matrix) section.
+You can compare these linters by navigating to the [](#dotnet-feature-matrix) section.

 ## Before your start
 {id="dotnet-before-you-start"}